expo/expo/docs/versions/unversioned/workflow/configuration.md

       Reverse DNS notation unique name for your app.
       For example, host.exp.exponent, where exp.host is our domain and Expo is our app.

+      ExpoKit: this is set in `android/app/build.gradle` as well as your AndroidManifest.xml file (multiple places).
     */
     "package": STRING,